mseidel819/mseidel819/README.md

 - 👋 Hi, I’m Matt
 - 👀 I’m interested in ...
-Learning front-end development
+Front-end development
-- 🌱 I’m currently learning ...
-React, MUI, TypeScript, Redux
 - 📫 How to reach me ... you can email me at mseidel819@gmail.com

 <!---